nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `sort attr/RA1 ord/desc` sorts the list in descending order based on their `RA1` grades.
 * `sort attr/participation ord/asc` sorts the list in ascending order based on their participation score.

-### Visualizing assessments' grades of the entire class: `visualise`
+### Visualizing assessments' grades of the entire class: `visualize`
-Avengers will be able to view the grades and the average score of all the students for a particular assessment.
+Avengers will be able to visualize the grades and the average score of all the students for all assessments.

-Format: `visualise`
+Format: `visualize`

 * Visualize assessment grades of the class with Box & Whisker plot
 * Any grade of any student that is not yet entered will be counted as `0`